gomicro/flow/README.md

 Flow aims to drastically reduce that time by allowing for a single download with no additional dependencies.
 Downloading a single, precompiled binary into your build is simpler, faster, and less fragile.

 To additionally note, Flow is not intended to replace the entire toolkit of the [aws-cli](https://github.com/aws/aws-cli).
-If you need them, please do look to there.
+If you need them, please do look there.

 # Installation